 RNA was extracted from three biological replicates of 3cm (length) seedling leaves for both species using the Concert Plant RNA Reagent (Invitrogen) according to the manufacturer’s instructions.
 Illumina libraries were generated for each RNA using the TruSeq RNA Sample Preparation Kit (Illumina) in preparation for paired-end, 150 nt sequencing.
 Sequencing was completed on the Illumina HiSeqX Ten at BerryGenomics (Beijing).
 MEGAHIT commit:02102e1 (Li et al. 2015) was used to assemble the RNA data into transcripts.

 The trimmed DNA data and RNA assembly were jointly assembled via ABySS v2.0.1 (Simpson et al. 2009), using every 5th kmer value from 65 through 200.
+Each assembly was further scaffolded with ABySS using the MEGAHIT-derived transcripts.
 The assembly with the highest E-size (Salzberg et al. 2012) was retained for improvement and analysis.
-Each retained assembly was further scaffolded with ABySS using the MEGAHIT-derived transcripts.
-ABySS Sealer v2.0.1 (Paulino et al. 2015) was used to fill gaps in the scaffolded assembly using every 10th kmer starting at 100 and decreasing to 30.
+ABySS Sealer v2.0.1 (Paulino et al. 2015) was used to fill gaps in the retained assembly using every 10th kmer starting at 100 and decreasing to 30.
 Pilon v1.22 (Walker et al. 2014) polished the resulting gap-filled assembly using all trimmed DNA data.
 QUAST v4.5 (Gurevich et al. 2013) was used to generate the final assembly statistics.

 Genome annotation

 MAKER (v2.31.6) (Holt and Yandell 2011) annotation of the genome was completed in two rounds, using only contigs >1 kb in size and training MAKER with Kokia-specific sequences.
 First pass de novo annotations were derived from Genemark (v4.3.3) (Lomsadze et al. 2005) and retained for MAKER training.
-At the same time, BUSCO (v2) BUSCO (v2) (Simão et al. 2015) was used both to train Augustus and create a Snap model (Korf 2004).
+At the same time, BUSCO (v2) (Simão et al. 2015) was used both to train Augustus and create a Snap model (Korf 2004).
 Finally, Trinity (v2.2.0) (Grabherr et al. 2011) was used to create an RNASeq-assembly to pass to MAKER as EST evidence.
 The first pass of MAKER was run using the combination of: (1) the output from Genemark, (2) the BUSCO-generated Snap model, (3) the BUSCO-trained Augustus (Stanke et al. 2008) model, (4) the Trinity RNASeq-assembly as ESTs, and (5) the UniProt protein database (The UniProt Consortium 2017).

-After the first pass of MAKER was complete, the annotations generated by MAKER were passed to autoAug.pl (an annotation training script included with Augustus), and were additionally used to generate a second Snap model.
+After the first pass of MAKER was complete, the annotations generated by MAKER were used to train Augustus and generate a second Snap model.
 MAKER was run again with the same input except using the newly generated Snap model (#2 above) and Augustus model (#3 above) to replace those in the first pass.
 All annotations were output to gff format and can be found at https://github.com/Wendellab/KokiaKirkii.

 dN/dS Estimation